Primary and secondary hyperaldosteronismConn syndrome; Mineralocorticoid excess

 The outlook for secondary hyperaldosteronism depends on the cause of the condition.

-Erection problems and gynecomastia (enlarged breasts in men) may occur with long-term use of medicines to block the effect of hyperaldosteronism.
+Erection problems and gynecomastia (enlarged breast tissue in men) may occur with long-term use of medicines to block the effect of hyperaldosteronism.

 When to Contact a Medical Professional